MariaDB Replication Overview for SQL Server Users

 gcache.keep_pages_size is not big enough.
 In these cases, a State Snapshot Transfer (SST) needs to be sent.
 This means that the donor will send the whole dataset to the restarted node.
 Most commonly, this happens using the mariabackup method.

-While transaction certification is semi-synchronous, certified transactions are applied locally in asynchronous fashion.
+While transaction certification is synchronous, certified transactions are applied locally in asynchronous fashion.
 However, a node should never lag too much behind others.
-To avoid that, a node may occasionally trigger a mechanism called flow control to ask other nodes to stop replication for until its situation improves.
-Several wsrep_provider_options flags affect flow control, let discuss them.
+To avoid that, a node may occasionally trigger a mechanism called flow control to ask other nodes to stop replication until its situation improves.
+Several wsrep_provider_options flags affect flow control.

 gcs.fc_master_slave should normally be set to 1 if all writes are set to a single node.

 gcs.fc_limit is tuned automatically, unless gcs.fc_master_slave is set to 0.
 The receive queue (the transactions received and not yet applied) should not exceed this limit.
 When this happens, flow control is triggered by the node to pause other node's replication.